 So my take on this is that for some reason, either the new jewel OSDs or the old hammer ones started creating GMT timestamped hitset archives as rados objects, which the other OSDs did not find and/or could not replicate, which then triggered asserts somewhere.

 All boxes were NTP time synced and on MDT timezone.

-#3 Updated by Kefu Chai about 2 months ago
+#3 Updated by Kefu Chai over 3 years ago